instantiator/listsky/README.md

 ### Configuration

-To configure the runtime environment, provide the following as GithHub Actions Secrets:
+To configure the runtime environment, provide values for the following GithHub Actions repository secrets:

 * `Server_AT` (the AT server, eg. `bsky.social`)
 * `AccountName_AT` (the account that publishes the lists, eg. `instantiator.bsky.social`)